NCAR/DART/docs/pages/dart_mpi.md

 <span id="DART_MPI"></span>

-### DART use of MPI
+## DART use of MPI

-To run in parallel, only the DART *filter* program (and possibly the companion *wakeup_filter* program) need be compiled with the MPI scripts.
-All other DART executables should be compiled with a standard F90 compiler and are not MPI enabled.
-(And note again that *filter* can still be built as a single executable like previous releases of DART;
+To run in parallel, only the DART *filter* program (and possibly the companion *wakeup_filter* program) need be compiled with the MPI scripts. ~~All other DART executables should be compiled with a standard F90 compiler and are not MPI enabled.~~ (And note again that *filter* can still be built as a single executable like previous releases of DART;
 using MPI and running in parallel is simply an additional option.)
-To build a parallel version of the *filter* program, the *mkmf_filter* command needs to be called with the '-mpi' option to generate a Makefile which compiles with the MPI scripts instead of the Fortran compiler.
+To build a parallel version of the *filter* program, the *mkmf_filter* command needs to be called with the '-mpi' option to generate a `Makefile` which compiles with the MPI scripts instead of the basic Fortran compiler.

 See the *quickbuild.csh* script in each `$DART/models/*/work` directory for the commands that need to be edited to enable the MPI utilities.
-You will also need to edit the $DART/mkmf/mkmf.template file to call the proper version of the MPI compile script if it does not have the default name, is not in a standard location on the system, or needs additional options set to select between multiple Fortran compilers.
+You will also need to edit the `$DART/build_templates/mkmf.template` file to call the proper version of the MPI compile script if it does not have the default name, is not in a standard location on the system, or needs additional options set to select between multiple Fortran compilers.